snicole2701/Salary_Calculator_User_Input/README.md

 ## Deployment
 The microservice is structured to be easily deployed to a test instance or production using Render.
 Deployment can be automated through CI/CD pipelines configured for testing and deployment after every code update.
 The deployment process involves several steps:
-1. Containerization: The microservice is containerized using Docker, ensuring consistency across different environments.
+1. Containerization: The microservice is containerized using Podman, ensuring consistency across different environments.
 2. Continuous Integration (CI): Automated tests are run on every code commit to ensure that the codebase remains stable and functional.
 3. Continuous Deployment (CD): Once the tests pass, the code is automatically deployed to the staging environment for further testing.
 4. Production Deployment: After successful testing in the staging environment, the code is deployed to the production environment, making the new features and fixes available to users.